-The Ontario government is misleading the public into believing that it must give islands in Georgian Bay, islands that tens of thousands of Ontarians have used for generations, to Wikwemikong Indian Band, descendants of about 20 American Indians who emigrated to Canada around 1830.
+The Ontario government is misleading the public into believing that it must give islands in Georgian Bay, islands that tens of thousands of Ontarians have used for generations, to Wiikwemkoong Indian Band, descendants of about 20 American Indians who emigrated to Canada around 1830.
 Ministry of Indigenous Affairs confirmed recently that it uses land claims to promote economic, cultural and community development for natives by giving away our Ontario land.
 Land claims are no longer just about treaties but have become a way to give more to Natives without accountability to the public.
-The fact that non-natives, not the Wikwemikong, have used these islands for many generations is being ignored by the government.
-This land claim conspiracy must be exposed and stopped.Native blockades
+Taking thousands of islands worth over $1,000,000,000 from public use and giving them to natives with no connection to these islands is not fair nor just.
+The fact that non-natives, not the Wiikwemkoong, have used these islands for many generations is being ignored by the government.
+This land claim conspiracy must be exposed and stopped because Wiikwemkoong have stated that they intend to claim another 23,000 islands in their next island land claim.Native blockades

 The recent native blockades of the rail lines show that governments are unable to remove them in a timely manner to allow the public access.
 Native blockages of water ways are also possible and Ontario is creating a dangerous situation by giving away control of northern Georgian Bay.
 The Beaverstone River was blocked in 2016 preventing canoers and kayakers access to this river which passes through Wiikwemkoong’s Point Grondine reserve.